 T3D Therapeutics has an exclusive, worldwide license for T3D-959 and structurally-related small molecules from Bayer.
-Their mechanism of action may provide therapeutic benefit in neurodegenerative diseases such as Alzheimer’s Disease (AD) and mild cognitive impairment (MCI), as well as nonalcoholic steatohepatitis (NASH).
+Their mechanism of action may provide therapeutic benefit in neurodegenerative diseases such as Alzheimer’s Disease (AD) and Huntington’s Disease (HD).

 T3D-959 is an investigational new drug candidate and is not approved for any indication in any markets.